ozzyrod/Genesis-Starter-Theme-Kit/README.md

 3. generation of a POT file for translation
 4. Automatic zipping of the theme without including the development files.

-**SUGGESTED**: This dev kit was originally built for my own Starter theme on the Genesis Framework. <a href="https://calvinkoepke.com/genesis-starter-theme/">Download the full Starter theme for free &rarr;</a>
+This dev kit was originally built for my own Starter theme on the Genesis Framework, but it can be used for any WordPress theme following the file structure laid out below.

-License: MIT
+<a href="https://calvinkoepke.com/genesis-starter-theme/">Download the full Starter theme for free &rarr;</a>

-Author: <a href="https://twitter.com/cjkoepke">Calvin Koepke</a>
+Follow me on Twitter: <a href="https://twitter.com/cjkoepke">@cjkoepke</a>

 ### Reasons to Use Starter